hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/rds-ensure-cloudwatch-logs-enabled.md

-# AWS RDS instance should have monitoring configured
+# AWS RDS instance should have logging configured

 | Provider            | Category   |
 |---------------------|------------|